 How to do London on a budget

-Perhaps one of the lesser-known sights of London, the beautiful Somerset House is open in both summer and winter.
+One of the lesser-known sights of London, the beautiful Somerset House is open year-round.

 The outdside space is used too – there’s always something going on in the courtyard.
 During the summer months you can enjoy the magical dancing fountains, while in the winter, the square transforms into an ice rink.
 It’s a popular place for Londoners to get into the holiday spirit.

-This quaint park is located inside the Square Mile district and is regularly included in lists of ‘secret’ places to visit in London.
-It’s one of the more unique places to visit when in London on a budget.
+Postman’s Park is a tranquil park, in the Square Mile district of the city.
+It’s regularly included in lists of ‘secret’ places to visit in London.

 Ceremony of the Keys

 Every evening for the past 700 years, the guards at the Tower of London have carried out the world-famous ‘Ceremony of the Keys’ that forms part of the tradition of ‘locking up’ of the Tower of London.

-This ‘show’ is free, but to witness it you’ll need to book 12 months in advance.
+This ‘show’ is free, but to witness it you’ll need to book online well in advance.

-If you’re a fan of Dan Brown’s ‘The Da Vinci Code’, you’ll instantly recognise this little church that dates back to the 1100s.
+If you’re a fan of Dan Brown’s ‘The Da Vinci Code’, you’ll recognise this stunning church, that dates back to the 1100s.

 Evensong at St. Pauls Cathedral